“There’s rosemary that’s for remembrance. Pray, you love, remember.” ~ Hamlet

 The Ancients were well acquainted with the shrub, which had a reputation for strengthening the memory.
 On this account it became the emblem of fidelity for lovers.
 It holds a special position among herbs from the symbolism attached to it.
 Not only was it used at weddings, but also at funerals, for decking churches and banqueting halls at festivals, as incense in religious ceremonies, and in magical spells.

 At weddings, it was entwined in the wreath worn by the bride, being first dipped into scented water.
-Anne of Cleves, we are told, wore such a wreath at her wedding.
+Anne of Cleves (fourth wife of Henry the Eighth and one of two who outlived him) wore such a wreath at her wedding.
 A Rosemary branch, richly gilded and tied with silken ribands of all colours, was also presented to wedding guests, as a symbol of love and loyalty.
 Together with an orange stuck with cloves it was given as a New Year‘s gift…

 In early times, Rosemary was freely cultivated in kitchen gardens and came to represent the dominant influence of the house mistress ‘Where Rosemary flourished, the woman ruled.’

 ‘There is a vulgar belief in Gloucestershire and other counties, that Rosemary will not grow well unless where the mistress is “master”; and so touchy are some of the lords of creation upon this point, that we have more than once had reason to suspect them of privately injuring a growing rosemary in order to destroy this evidence of their want of authority.’
 (Meanie heads.)

 Rosemary was one of the cordial herbs used to flavour ale and wine.
 It was also used in Christmas decoration.